 Contact Jean Windsor telephone: 01273 295262 email: firstname.lastname@example.org

 We highly recommend you read the ‘Maximise your Chances’ below before you apply for this job.
 It is important you are able to show how you meet the Person Specification when applying.
 Not following this guidance is likely to reduce your chances of success.

-Your starting salary will be pro rata if the above position is part-time or term-time only.
+Your starting salary will be pro rata if the above position is less than 37 hours or term-time only.